 - Identify specific crime trends within the area, formulate a strategy for addressing the offenses, coordinate and participate in the solution.

 - Identify and respond to specific problems within the neighborhood including repeat call locations, ongoing neighborhood disturbances, and deteriorating conditions which contribute to the overall decline of the neighborhood.

 - Identify and track gang members and their associates as well as aggressive enforcement of criminal offenses committed by gang members and their associates.

 - The NPO will also use high visibility enforcement, abatement procedures, and seizure processes to disrupt the proceeds and lifestyle of their criminal enterprise.

-In addition to these primary duties, the N.P.O. unit promotes the following programs and services:
+In addition to these primary duties, the N.P.O.
+Unit promotes several community programs and services.

 For more information, call or email your Neighborhood Police Officer or you may call (972) 485-4881.
 Print map with names.
 Print map with Officer Information